fmang/oshu/index.md

 The \ref osu module implements the osu!standard game mode as an extension of the \ref game module.

-The *main* module \ref oshu.cc is the entry-point of oshu! and provides a command-line interface to briefly configure the game, and then yields control to the game module.
+The *main* module \ref src/oshu/main.cc is the entry-point of oshu! and provides a command-line interface to briefly configure the game, and then yields control to the game module.